efemaer/terrawiz/README.md

 TerraWiz works by:
 1. Retrieving all repositories in an organization or user account
 2. For each repository, getting the file tree from the default branch
-3. Filtering files with .tf extension (Terraform) and terragrunt.hcl files (Terragrunt)
+3. Filtering files with .tf (Terraform) and .hcl (Terragrunt) files
 4. Parsing each file to extract module declarations:
    - For Terraform files: module blocks with source attributes
    - For Terragrunt files: terraform blocks with source attributes